jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ### Use for reference

-Once an overview of the topics has been acquired, the book is designed to be used as a reference, to quickly find and review any topic or diagram, in order to support your own guitar studies.
+Once an overview of the topics has been acquired, the book is meant to be used as a reference.

+It's designed to make it quick and easy to find and review any topic or diagram, in order to support your own guitar studies.